-Quick Summary: The stroke took out a large chunk of my cerebralspinal (from precentral motor cortex to spine) nerve at the pontine level.
-My left side was paralysed.
-We believe a small defect in my heart, a patent foramen ovale (PFO), shed a bit of tissue which acted like a clot and caused the stroke.
+Quick Summary: The stroke took out a large chunk of my cerebrospinal nerve (from precentral motor cortex to spine) at the pontine level.
+My left side was paralyzed.
+We believe a small defect in my heart, a patent foramen ovale (PFO) (also known as an atrial septal defect (ASD- Defect in the wall/Septum between the two Atria), shed a bit of tissue which acted like a clot and caused the stroke.
 My recovery has been excellent.
 Some of the nerve recovered probably, but various continued signs suggest to me that the ipsilateral motor nerves have stepped in as a kind of redundant system.
 Inferior (1/10 the size) but functional.
-Ten years later I am 100% functional, though my left side is weak and less cordinated and the left side reflexes are brisk.
+Ten years later I am 100% functional, though my left side is weak and less coordinated and the left side reflexes are brisk.

-This page shows MRI images, and my daily blog as I experienced the stroke and then used every bit of my neuroscience training to augment the wonderful physical therapy that recovered most of my motor functioning
+This page shows MRI images, and my daily blog as I experienced the stroke and then used every bit of my neuroscience training to augment the wonderful physical therapy at Fanny Allen hospital.
+I recovered most of my basic motor functioning.

-Two kinds of Stroke Stroke is a loss of blood flow to brain tissue, leading to injury or death of nerve cells in that part of brain.
+Two kinds of Stroke: Stroke is a loss of blood flow to brain tissue, leading to injury or death of nerve cells in that part of brain.
 The cause is either bleeding in the brain (hemorraghic stroke), or a clot blocking a blood vessel (ischemic stroke).
 Thinning blood helps stop clots or break them up- aspirin, Plavix, and warfarin are common.
-To stop bleeding you do the opposite, encourage coagulation or do surgery.
+To stop bleeding you do the opposite, encourage coagulation or do surgery to repair the leak.

 Stroke is the second leading cause of death world wide, and the third leading cause in the USA.
 Maybe our brains have evolved their size faster than the cardiovascular system to support them.